Slain South Carolina doctor wrote of faith, life’s fragility

 Tolson said evidence left at the shooting scene led investigators to Adams as a suspect.
 He said they went to Adams’ parents’ home, evacuated them and then persuade Adams to come out.
 Eventually, they found him dead of a single gunshot wound to the head in a bedroom, he said.

-Adams, 32, played in 78 NFL games over five seasons for six teams.
+Adams, 32, played in 78 NFL games over six seasons for six teams.
 He joined the 49ers in 2010 as a seventh-round draft pick out of South Carolina State, and though he rarely started, he went on to play for New England, Seattle, Oakland and the New York Jets before finishing his career with the Atlanta Falcons in 2015.

 As a rookie late in the 2010 season, Adams suffered a severe ankle injury that required surgery that included several screws being inserted into his leg.
 He never played for the 49ers again, getting released just before the 2011 season began.
 Later, with the Raiders, he had two concussions over three games in 2012.

-Note: This story has been corrected to show Adams played six seasons in the NFL, not five.